 Hof der dingen - Bust of Guido Gezelle

 Born in 1830—the same year Belgium became an independent nation—Gezelle grew up in the beautiful city of Bruges.
-He first attended a private school before enrolling at the diocesan college Onze-Lieve-Vrouw ter Duinen at just eleven years old. before enrolling at the diocesan college Onze-Lieve-Vrouw ter Duinen at the age of eleven.
+He first attended a private school before enrolling at the diocesan college Onze-Lieve-Vrouw ter Duinen at just eleven years old.
 Due to the high tuition cost in Bruges, he completed the last three years of his secondary education in Roeselare.
 It was there were he began to explore his writing career.

 After a short return to Bruges to study theology, Gezelle returned to Roeselare in 1854 – this time as a teacher.
 He started out teaching bookkeeping and natural history, but it quickly became clear that his heart belonged to languages.
 He ended up leading the poetry class, where one of his students, Eugeen Van Oyen, became the muse for his famous poem “The Night and the Rose.”